-You’ve made a lot of sacrifices to get where you are.
+As experts in divorce for business owners, we understand the sacrifices you and your family made to get where you are.
 In many cases taking years, if not decades, to build a business or professional practice you can be proud of.

-You want your agreement to balance both of your interests while acknowledging the scheduling challenges, compensation, and income complexities unique to a self-employed entrepreneurial lifestyle.
+Now that you're ending your marriage, you want to make sure your agreement balances both your interests while acknowledging the scheduling challenges, compensation, and income complexities unique to a self-employed entrepreneurial lifestyle.

-There are a few things you need to understand about the challenges of divorce and owning a business:
+There are a few things you need to understand about the challenges of divorce with a business involved:

 • There’s more than one business valuation method and the various methods can produce wildly different results;